p459t7zm6g-sys/Designing-Uncertainty-Aware-AI-Interfaces/README.md

 ## Files not included

-The following files or folders should not be included in this repository:
+The following files or folders are not included in this repository:

 ```text
 node_modules/